rg-wood/salt-lion/README.md

 #### History

 You gain a bonus equal to the level of this talent for WITS rolls to recall historical lore.

+#### Mobility

+You gain a bonus equal to the level of this talent for AGILITY rolls that require speed or motor control

 #### Persuasive